scipy-conference/scipy_proceedings/papers/cory_quammen/cory_quammen.rst

-In addition to most of the ufuncs provided by NumPy, the ``algorithms`` interface provides some functions to access quantities that VTK can compute in the wide variety of data set types (e.g., surface meshes, unstructured grids, uniform grids, etc.) available in VTK.
+In addition to most of the ufuncs provided by NumPy, the ``algorithms`` interface provides some functions to access quantities that VTK can compute in the wide variety of data set types available in VTK.
 This can be used to compute, for instance, the total volume of cells in an unstructured grid:

 .. code-block:: python